connexta/eve/README.md

 - Custom Wallboards: Userse can navigate to wallboards customized to their project team or to the main TV wallboard.

-You can view the Wallboard by visiting [http://eve.phx.connexta.com/](http://eve.phx.connexta.com/).

 ## Setup

 ### What you need